chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 ![](https://raw.githubusercontent.com/chandra-gummaluru/chandra-gummaluru.github.io/master/media/go/stone_capture.svg)
 *White places a stone causing Black's stones to have no liberties.
 Thus, black's stones are captured and removed.
 Whtie then has a territory of size 2.*

-In general, players may place stones anywhere on the board unless, except when doing so would return the board to a previously encountered configuration.
+In general, players may place stones anywhere on the board except where doing so would return the board to a previously encountered configuration.
 ![](https://github.com/chandra-gummaluru/chandra-gummaluru.github.io/raw/master/media/go/cyclic_stone.svg)
 *Black places a stone capturing one of White's pieces.
 White can no longer play at the highlighted point since this would return the board back to the state before Black played.*